ray-project/ray/doc/source/workflows/basics.rst

     @ray.remote
     def foo():
-        # This will be evaluated at runtime, not in DAG construction.
+        # This is evaluated at runtime, not in DAG construction.
         return bar.bind()

     # Executing `foo` returns the `bar` DAG node, *not* its result.